r-lib/vctrs/tests/testthat/_snaps/shape.md

     Condition
       Error:
       !
 Can't convert `x` <factor<32af0>[,1]> to <factor<32af0>>.
-      Can't decrease dimensions from 2 to 1.
+      Can't decrease dimensionality from 2 to 1.